 Features: Wetlands and some uplands make up this 1.52 acre parcel.

-Location: Delano Road right next to an abandoned cranberry bog.
+Location: Delano Road close to where it intersects with Point Road, right next to an old cranberry bog.

 Indian Cove Parcels